What is Probate?

 Stage 1 – Applying for probate

-If a solicitor has been chosen to be the executor of the will then there will be their fees in addition to the minimal probate fee.
+If a solicitor has been chosen to be the executor of the will then there will be their fees in addition to the minimal probate fee (see more information on the cost of probate below).
 These could run into thousands of pounds if the estate and will are complex, and it is important that the responsibility for paying these fees is determined and agreed beforehand – is one of the heirs choosing to employ the solicitor and pay for it, or is it expected that the money comes from the estate?

 Stage 2 – Valuing the estate

 The executor should administer and value the total of the estate.
-This means identifying all assets, no matter how seemingly insignificant, and determining their monetary value accurately.
+This means identifying all assets, no matter how seemingly insignificant they may seem, and determining their monetary value accurately.

 It is important that the executor shows some common sense and careful thinking at this stage – many mistakes have been made where the value of items has been significantly misinterpreted.
 Take, for example, a collection of comics – to someone not interested in the items, they could look like a box of valueless nostalgia, but to a collector, they could run to thousands if not hundreds of thousands of pounds worth of value.